The Guild Has Provided 50,000+ Students and Working Practitioners With:

 The Guild values the collective bargaining process as an essential engine driving wage equality, economic and social justice in a vibrant democracy.
 Training, supporting, connecting and celebrating all the active participants in that process is at the heart of our mission and legacy.
 Join Us!
 Invest in YOU!
 Take a class or workshop!
 Check out our upcoming events and programs!

 As a membership organization, the Labor Guild is open to all who are interested in promoting just, compassionate, and productive workplaces.
-The Labor Guild supports effective, principled collective bargaining in the workplace.
+The Labor Guild supports effective, principled collective bargaining.

 The Guild believes in the dignity of the individual person/worker as the cornerstone of a just economic system.
 We believe that economic decisions have human consequences and moral context.
 That people have the right to decent and productive work, to fair wages and benefits, to private property and economic initiative.